KenLorenz/students-profile/readme.md

 - CRUD of Province -- Done
 - CRUD of Town City -- Done
 - Fix Edit of Student's Profile include table student_details
-- Fix Edit of Student's Profile use appropriate controls for gender and birthdate.
+- Fix Edit of Student's Profile use appropriate controls for gender and birthdate. -- Done
 - Modify display in students table include some data from student_details table
 - Fix Gender display use 'F' or 'M' (do not change database structure) -- Done
 - Fix Birthdate display use 'Jan 1 2020' format. -- Done